regit/coccigrep/doc/coccigrep.rst

-Presentation
+Introduction
 ------------

-coccigrep provide an abstraction for running spatch in the scope of searching for motiv in C source code.
+coccigrep provides an abstraction for running spatch in the scope of searching for information in C source code.

 There is two interesting classes: